why make this recipe

 - Protein: 30g

-Keywords: salmon, holiday recipe, honey glaze, festive dish, seafood
+Keywords: salmon, holiday recipe, easy dinner, festive, seafood